 - Sponsorship of a suite of multi-user observational facilities including instrumentation and platforms for the scientific and educational needs of the geosciences community, within AGS budget and programmatic priorities.

 - Base funding requirements for the sponsored facilities and allocation of deployment pool funding for approved facility deployments.

 - Coordination for interagency and international activities involving national facilities.

 - Agency representation on federal committees dealing with facilities, especially for airborne science.

-NSF-sponsored facilities are managed and operated by the National Center for Atmospheric Research (NCAR) the Center for Severe Weather Research (CSWR) and select universities.
+NSF-sponsored facilities are managed and operated by the National Center for Atmospheric Research (NCAR) and select universities.
 The Facility Managers at those institutions provide support directly to the science community for development of field campaign proposals as well as receiving formal requests for the use of the NSF-sponsored national facilities.
 The current points-of-contact in each organization are provided on the LAOF Contact Information webpage.

 AGS-SPONSORED LAOF FACILITIES